Intern resume...is that even a thing?

 As you are done with internships, you can gradually add them to your resume to convert your internship resume into a standard college resume.

-The objective is to transform your previous job roles, and your resume in general, from a responsibility-based one to something which is more aligned towards achievements.
+The objective is to transform your previous job roles, and your resume in general, from a responsibility-based one to something more aligned towards achievements.

 Key Skills section in an Internship Resume